 imaging data.
 Medical image processing and management became my staple, but once again, on spatio-temporal data or dynamic images.

 Thanks to a number of extraordinary collaborators and students, our learning

-curve to this new area was steady.
+curve in this new area is steady.

 So, here I am!
 But, stay tuned for more, in case you are tracking me :)

 A disclaimer: I am not the Debasis Mitra, who works on distributed computing, now in Columbia University.